How can we help you today?

 The ‘.com’ and ‘.net’ at the end of your domains aren’t just add-ons—these are domain name extensions, and they help tell people what your site’s about.

-Some of the most widely recognized extensions include .com for commercial websites, .org for organizations, and .edu for educational institutions.
+Some of the most common extensions include .com for commercial websites, .org for organizations, and .edu for educational institutions.
+Search engines and users may use these signals to better understand what a website is about, especially when the extension clearly matches the site’s purpose.

 TLDs are generally divided into four main types:

-• Generic top-level domains (gTLDs): These are available for general use and include some of the most widely recognized extensions, such as .com, .org, and .net.
+• Generic top-level domains (gTLDs): gTLDs are available for general use and include some of the most widely recognized extensions, such as .com, .org, and .net.

 • Sponsored TLDs (sTLDs): These are managed by specific organizations or communities and often come with usage restrictions.
 Examples include .edu for schools and .gov for U.S. government websites.